-The reimbursement for 2014 and 2013 for certain senior executives was \$823 thousand and \$724 thousand respectively and is included in the amount disclosed in note 17.a.
+The reimbursement for 2015 and 2014 for certain senior executives was \$1,007 thousand and \$823 thousand respectively and is included in the amount disclosed in note 17a.
 No remuneration is charged from the Corporation to the Pension Plan for the services provided by the Board of Directors of Canada Post Corporation and certain senior executives.
 Full disclosure of the Board of Directors' remuneration can be found in the Canada Post Corporation consolidated financial statements.

-18. Commitments and guaranties
+18. Commitments and guarantees

-In addition to derivative contracts (note 5.b), the Plan enters into commitments and guaranties related to the funding of investments.
+In addition to derivative contracts (note 5b), the Plan enters into commitments and guarantees related to the funding of investments.
 Future commitments to fund investments include investments in infrastructure, real estate and private equity limited partnership agreements.
 The future commitments are generally payable on demand based on the capital needs of the investment.
-As at December 31, 2014, these future commitments amounted to \$870 million (2013 - \$641 million).
-The maximum amount payable under guaranties provided as part of investment transactions was \$76 million as at December 31, 2014 (2013 - \$76 million).
-Guaranties and commitments are often provided as part of developing or holding an investment and as such often have no fixed expiration date.
+As at December 31, 2015, these future commitments amounted to \$1,447 million (2014 -\$870 million).
+The maximum amount payable under guarantees provided as part of investment transactions was \$76 million as at December 31, 2015 (2014 - \$76 million).
+Guarantees and commitments are often provided as part of developing or holding an investment and as such often have no fixed expiration date.